Hospice care volunteers give their time and talents to help a hospice organization and the patients and families served by the not-for-profit hospice.

 Does Samaritan recognize its volunteers in any way?

 Yes!
-Samaritan expresses its gratitude for its volunteers in many ways, including an annual Volunteer Recognition Luncheon and an annual volunteer brunch.
+Samaritan expresses its gratitude for its volunteers in many ways, including an annual Volunteer Recognition Luncheon, and celebrate 100 hours+ service awards at our annual Winterfest celebrations.

 What are the steps to become a Samaritan volunteer?